 International English Language Testing System (IELTS)

 The IELTS test is the international standard for assessing English language skills.
 Currently, the IELTS test is the most used language test worldwide.
-It focuses primarily on a candidate's English Language ability in professional and social situations, such as speaking with customers or managers, handling social interactions and understanding information presented in English.
+It focuses primarily on a candidate's English Language ability in professional and social situations, such as speaking with customers or managers, handling social interactions, and understanding information in English.
 The IELTS for Canada immigration is a surefire way to ensure you have all your bases covered with your immigration profile.

 Unlike CELPIP, IELTS can be done online in certain counties.
-However, tests usually take place at a designated test centre.
+However, tests usually take place at a designated test center.

 Like the CELPIP, there are two types of IELTS tests.
-The first is the IELTS Academic test, which is suitable for those looking to come to Canada to study in an English Environment or University.
+The first is the IELTS Academic test, suitable for those looking to come to Canada to study in an English Environment or University.
 The IELTS Academic can also be required in certain professions.

-The second type is the IELTS General Training which is more suitable for those who aren't coming to Canada to study for a degree.
+The second type is the IELTS General Training which is more suitable for those not coming to Canada to study for a degree.
 However, it permits you to study at an English-speaking college or Technicon.
 Candidates may also need it for certain professions.
 For example, every immigration candidate must take the IELTS General Training test to be considered eligible for immigration.

 IELTS Test format